-Data Visualization is one of the fastest growing disciplines in the business community.
+Data Visualization is one of the fastest-growing disciplines in the business community.
 Data Visualization, much like it sounds, involves the creation and study of the visual representation of data.
 It allows someone to quickly and clearly communicate, interpret and understand trends in the marketplace and specifically in their business.
-Complex data like analytics, CRM cycles and many other things become much more clear when infographics, dashboards and other visual items are used to show meaning.
+Complex data like analytics, CRM cycles, and many other things become clear when infographics, dashboards, and other visual items are used to show meaning.
 Data Visualization helps tell a story that may be lost when looking at just the numbers.
 However, as important and great as Data Visualization is, it has one weakness that must be considered.
-No matter what the trends, large volumes and forecast models show, EVERY customer/business transaction is still a one on one experience.
+No matter what the trends, large volumes, and forecast models show, EVERY customer/business transaction is still a one-on-one experience.

 The data that is being interpreted are not just numbers- they represent people.
 People who have challenges, needs, goals, etc that make every person different and every transaction unique.

-Another example- people have had a horrific experience at a restaurant.
-There are many complaints of a waiter being rude or food not being great, etc- however you had an absolutely incredible experience there.
+Another example- is people who have had a horrific experience at a restaurant.
+There are many complaints of a waiter being rude or the food not being great, etc- however, you had an absolutely incredible experience there.
 You had a positive interaction that was specific and meaningful to you.

 Keith Weed, the Chief Marketing Officer of Unilever foresaw the future when in 2017 he wrote in an article for Google Think”

 “As we move from mass marketing to massive customization—from focusing on averages to individuals—I believe that in the future we will build brands in segments of one.
 Today’s hyper-empowered, tech-augmented consumers are increasingly in control of the branded messages they receive and how they shop for brands.
 As micro-moment behavior—where people instinctively turn to their device to act upon a need—becomes the norm, consumers’ expectations of value, convenience, and immediacy of response from brands are becoming increasingly demanding.”